Silver Criteria

 Sitting on their hind legs, the dog waves both paws at once.

-With the dog at least 15m away, the dog is cued into an emergency stop.
-The dog must respond immediately by stopping and either standing still, sitting or laying down until given a release cue.
+The dog is recalled at the minimum of a trot and then, when the dog is a minimum of 4m away (no closer), they must come to an emergency stop.
+The dog must respond within 1-2 seconds by stopping and either standing still, sitting or laying down until given a release cue.

 Fancy Feet